balena-io-experimental/balena-homeassistant/README.md

 You'll need to substitute the IP address of your device, and create a "Long-Lived Access Token" in Home Assistant by navigating to your profile page, scrolling down, and clicking the "Create Token" button.
 Use that (very long) value in place of `<your token>`.

 ### Grafana and InfluxDB
 InfluxDB is a comprehensive time-series database and Grafana is a complentary graphing package to build and display dashboards.
 Home Assistant can be configured to store its data in InfluxDB.
-See [this repo](https://github.com/klutchell/balena-homeassistant#influxdb--grafana) for an example of incorporating InfluxDB and Grafana into your project.
+See [this repo](https://github.com/klutchell/balena-homeassistant#influxdb--grafana) for an example of incorporating InfluxDB and Grafana into your Home Assistant project.
+You'll then need to follow the instructions [here](https://www.home-assistant.io/integrations/influxdb) to complete the integration.

 ### Get it going and let us know what you think
 Once you have the project up and running, experiment with different setups and configurations to suit your needs!
 As always, if you run into any problems or have any questions or suggestions, reach out to us on [the forums](https://forums.balena.io/), [Twitter](https://twitter.com/balena_io?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) or [Facebook](https://www.facebook.com/balenacloud/).